Greece Moments Greece Moments

 #4 Posidonia and Agathopes Beach

-In the southwest of the island you will reach Posidonia or also called “Della Grazia”.
-In the 19th century, the beautiful coastal town was a popular holiday home for wealthy merchants from Ermoupoli.
+In the southwest of the island you will find Posidonia, also known as “Della Grazia”.
+In the 19th century, this beautiful coastal town was a popular retreat for wealthy merchants from Ermoupoli.
 They built their magnificent mansions and gardens here.
-The green village is worth a visit for its pretty church of Agios Ioannis and some kafenias and taverns a short stopover.
+The leafy village is worth a short stopover for its pretty church of Agios Ioannis and its kafenias and taverns.

 syros posidonia agios ioannis